aklinker1/vite-plugin-web-extension/docs/guide/configure-browser-startup.md

 # Configure Browser Startup

+## Overview

-Internally, `vite-plugin-web-extension` uses [`web-ext`](https://www.npmjs.com/package/web-ext) by Mozilla to open the browser and install the extension during development.
+Internally, `vite-plugin-web-extension` uses the JS API provided by [`web-ext`](https://www.npmjs.com/package/web-ext) to open the browser and install the extension during development.
 It can open any Chromium-based browser (Chrome, Edge, etc) and Firefox.

-You can configure it's startup behavior in two ways:
+Browser startup can be configured in multiple places:

-1. Pass [`webExtConfig`](/config/plugin-options#webextconfig) option into the plugin
+1. The [`webExtConfig`](/config/plugin-options#webextconfig) option into the plugin
-2. Use config files
+2. Config files

-## Pass `webExtConfig`
+## The `webExtConfig` Option

-This is a good option if you're OK with checking the config into version control (since you will have to list the config in `vite.config.ts`), or if you need to set something based on a runtime value, like an environment variable.
+This is a good way of providing config that will be checked into version control (since you will have to list the config in `vite.config.ts`), or if you need to set something based on a runtime value, like an environment variable.

 ```ts
 import { defineConfig } from "vite";